On the wave turbulence theory for a stochastic KdV type equation: Settings and main result

 \subsection{The Set Up}

-Our strategy to derive the 3-wave kinetic equation from \eqref{KleinGordonNoise} is based on the following lattice setting, similar to \cite{LukkarinenSpohn:WNS:2011}: \begin{itemize} \item[(i)] Firstly, we approximate \eqref{KleinGordonNoise} by a finite volume scheme and derive a kinetic equation for the discretized equation. \item[(ii)] Secondly, we send the mesh size to $0$, as one usually does in all finite volume schemes, and obtain the desired continuous kinetic equation at the limit. \end{itemize} We now introduce our finite volume mesh, namely
+Our strategy to derive the 3-wave kinetic equation from the stochastic equation of \eqref{KleinGordonNoise} is based on the following lattice setting, similar to \cite{LukkarinenSpohn:WNS:2011}: \begin{itemize} \item[(i)] Firstly, we write \eqref{KleinGordonNoise} using a finite difference scheme and derive a kinetic equation for the equation on the lattice. \item[(ii)] Secondly, we send the size $D$ of the domain to infinity, and obtain the desired continuous kinetic equation at the kinetic limit $t=\mathcal{O}(\lambda^{-2})$. \end{itemize}